Dubai fund DIC expects Doncasters, Almatis sales in 18 months: CEO

 Almatis, around 80 percent owned by DIC with a stake also held by Blackstone unit GSO Capital Partners, had an EBITDA of around $100 million, he said, without giving an expected valuation for the firm.

 No investment banks have been mandated to advise on either sale but would likely be selected later to help facilitate the transactions, Smoot said.
-However, a small team that used to work for consultancy Deloitte was hired by DIC to help prepare the assets for divestment last year.
+However, consultancy Deloitte had been working with DIC to help prepare the assets for divestment.

 Two smaller assets could be sold before the end of the year, with Bahraini real estate firm Ishraq, which runs a Holiday Inn Express resort in the kingdom, expected to give DIC around $15 million of cash to reduce its debt pile.